hamidakhtar27/statistical-arbitrage-platform/README.md

 - Price data stored as CSVs for reproducibility
 - Zero external API calls in production
 - No rate-limit or availability risk

-This mirrors professional quant research demos and academic evaluation standards.

 ---